ajatech/ajatech.github.io/eventing.md

  Remote Procedure Call (RPC)  operates on a synchronous request-response paradigm.
 RPC clients and server are temporally connected i.e. both need to be up and running at the time of making the call.
 If the server were down, the client will need some kind of circuit breaker pattern to retry till such time the server is available.

 ###  Messaging
 In this paradigm, a highly available message broker  intermediates interactions between the client and the server thereby breaking the need for the temporal relationship between them.
-However this still does not mitigate the relationship between the client and the server.
+However this still does not mitigate the temporal relationship between the client and the server.
 The client  processing is still tied to receiving a response from the server.
 If the server is unavailable for 20 minutes, the product catalog, for all intents and purposes,  is unavailable for the same amount of time.
 So the availability problem persists - albeit without the need for circuit breakers and the like.

 ## Bringing Data Closer to the Client
 The best way to break the availability problem is to create a redundant source of data.
-The redundant data source services the client even if the server is available.
+The redundant data source services the client even if the server is not available.
 This hugely increases the availability and in the process buys us considerable freedom.
 We can structure the data as per the retrieval needs of the client.
 So we not only address the availability problem but have considerably increased the performance of the application.

 We can go crazy and push the data for every client in the enterprise thereby cluttering the enterprise with the same data everywhere.
 For example, we can create miniature replicas of the product catalog in every system in the enterprise.
 Alternately we can stipulate some designated sources for this data - anyone who needs the data must tap into one of these designated sources.